hazxone/jupiter_docs/Swaps_and_Pro.md

 Jupiter offers two primary modes for executing swaps:

 *   **Ultra Mode:** This mode is designed to "just work."
 It abstracts away all technical configurations by using Real-Time Slippage Estimation (RTSE) and dynamic priority fees for optimized transaction landing.
 It is the recommended mode for most users.
-A 0.1% swap fee is applied on volatile pairs, though swaps between SOL/Stables, JUP/Stables/SOL, JLP/Stables/SOL, and jupSOL/Stables/SOL are free.
+A 0.1% swap fee is applied on volatile pairs, 0.02% for swaps between JUP/Stables/SOL, JLP/Stables/SOL, and jupSOL/Stables/SOL, depending on the network congestion.
+In some cases it could be 0% fee (free).
 *   **Manual Mode:** For users who desire granular control, this mode allows you to pick your own settings for slippage, fees, and more.
 It charges 0% fee to Jupiter.

 ### Understanding Swap Details (Price Impact, Route, Network Fee)